• Home

 39664 Ave 7 1/2, Madera, CA 93636

 The Trust started operating Sycamore Island in 2013 under a 5-year agreement with the San Joaquin River Conservancy.
-Sycamore island has three access points to the river for canoeing and kayaking and has several miles of dirt roads that provide an excellent surface for trail running or walking, and horse riding.
+Sycamore Island has three access points to the river for canoeing and kayaking and has several miles of dirt roads that provide an excellent surface for trail running or walking, and horse riding.
 There are three covered picnic shelters on the 350-acre property and a bait shop that sells snacks and beverages.
-Canoes and Kayaks are available to rent on site on a first come first served basis.
+Canoes and Kayaks are available to rent on-site on a first-come first-served basis.

-Seasonal Hours of Operation: February, March, October, and November open 6:00 am-5:30 pmApril and September open 6:00 am-7:00 pmMay-August open 6:00 am-8:30 pm
+Days Open: Open daily Seasonal Hours of Operation: CURRENTLY CLOSEDJanuary, February, March, October, and November open 6:00 am-5:30 pmApril and September open 6:00 am-7:00 pmMay-August open 6:00 am-8:30 pm

 Learn More